oracle/odpi/doc/src/public_functions/dpiObjectType.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **objType** -- a reference to the object type whose information is to be retrieved.
+    **objType** [IN] -- a reference to the object type whose information is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **obj** -- a pointer to a reference to the created object, which will be populated when the function completes successfully.
+    **obj** [OUT] -- a pointer to a reference to the created object, which will be populated when the function completes successfully.

 .. function:: int dpiObjectType_getAttributes(dpiObjectType \*objType, \